fgrehm/blog/_drafts/getting-to-know-btrfs.md

 fast (under 1 second).
 It also means support for container [snapshots](https://github.com/fgrehm/vagrant-lxc/issues/32) should be easier to implement while keeping disk usage pretty low.

 ## Coming up

 I've only done some initial experiments with BTRFS and I have no idea how it behaves on the wild but I'm willing to add some experimental support for `lxc-clone` in a future vagrant-lxc version.
-I'm not really sure how that will look like but on the spirit of eating my own dog food I'll create a BTRFS partition on my physical HD to see how it goes.
+I'm not really sure how that will look like but on the spirit of eating my own dog food I'll create a BTRFS partition on my physical HD soon to see how it goes.